Yoko Iida is a studio artist who lives and works in Pasadena, California.

 Working from her Pasadena studio, she creates unique high-fired stoneware objects that vary from vases to everyday ware objects such as bowls, platters and planters.
 Pieces are typically wheel thrown and/or hand built.
 Wares are food safe unless noted otherwise.

-Since 2014, she has been a part-time faculty at ArtCenter College of Design in Pasadena, California, where she teaches foundation studio classes focused on materials and processes of three dimensional form making.
+Since 2014, she has been an adjunct faculty at ArtCenter College of Design in Pasadena, California, where she teaches foundation studio classes focused on materials and processes of three dimensional form making.

 She lives with her husband, son and cat.